Jochem-W/lemonbot-warns/README.md

 3. Clone the repository
 4. Edit `docker-compose.yml` and `config.ts`

+Note: to make use of discord.js's optional dependencies, the Dockerfile has to be modified to use `node:current` instead of `node:current-alpine`.
+This also substantially increases the size of the image.

 ## Running instructions

 The bot uses Docker to ensure a consistent build and runtime environment for all users.